 [include links to your knowledge base or help center]

 Looking forward to getting your team up and running!

-Using screen shares during the customer onboarding process is the most efficient way to teach a customer how to maneuver through your product or software.
-Seeing you go through the steps to set up within their own account will help the training stick.
+Using screen shares during the customer onboarding process is the most efficient way to teach a customer how to navigate your product or software.
+Seeing a CSM go step-by-step through the account setup process will help the training stick.
 And the faster your customer gets ramped up, the faster you can start delivering value.

-Once you’ve covered the basics, pass them the reins and instruct them to share their screen with you while you talk them through the features they’ll be using most often.
-Services like Zoom or GoToMeeting offer audio and video conferencing with the option to record a call.
-Find the platform that suits your CSMs and their training styles the best, but be sure that you’re able to record the call to include in your follow-up with the customer.
+Once the basic product tour is finished, instruct your CSMs to let the customer drive.
+The customer should share their screen with the CSM, who can then coach the user through the features they’ll use most often.
+Videoconferencing platforms like Zoom, Webex, and GoToMeeting let you record your sessions.
+Find the platform that best suits your CSMs and their training styles, but be sure that you’re able to record the call and link to it in your follow-up email with the customer.

-Especially when training a large team, it’s unlikely that every member will be able to attend.
-Providing a recording gives them an opportunity to distribute the training to anyone who couldn’t attend, or to review if they have questions later.
+When training a large team, it’s unlikely every member will be able to attend.
+Providing a recording lets your CSMs distribute the training to anyone who couldn’t attend, or for existing customers to review if they have questions later.
 It’s also helpful to use scheduling automation to set up multiple group meeting options so people can sign up for the user onboarding session that’s most convenient.

-Establish the goal for the end of the call to help you build your outline.
+Establish a goal for the end of the initial session to help you build your onboarding outline.

-Avoid setting their account up for them, but walk them through the steps to accomplish what they need.
+Avoid setting up the users’ accounts for them.
+Instead, walk them through the steps after the first login.

-Here is a sample onboarding call skeleton script:
+Here is a sample customer onboarding call skeleton script:

 *BEGIN CALL RECORDING*